ken-yossy/nvmetool-win/README.md

 (Some fields introduced in NVMe specifications revision 2.0[10] are supported, but I cannot test it because I don't have NVMe 2.0 compliant SSDs...)

+## Note for this software
+This software is a SAMPLE and DEMONSTRATION program to show how to access NVMe drive with Windows' inbox NVMe driver.

+It is **NOT** intended to provide versatile tool with such functions; accept arbitrary value for parameters, file input / output, non-interactive mode, support for vendor specific commands, and so on.

+If you need such functions, you can add them into this software.

+Thank you.

 ## Command matrix

 Table 1.
 Command matrix (Admin Command Set)